 Under the law’s qui tam provision, individuals and entities (sometimes called Relators) can sue the alleged defrauders on behalf of the federal government and earn a reward if they are successful.
-In the Northrop Grumman case, for example, an employee sued his employer on behalf of the government under the qui tam provision.
-Entities and individuals who file under the qui tam provision are awarded between 15% and 30 % of the recovered damages or settlement.
-The employee in the Northrop Grumman case received 15 % of the government’s settlement, which came out to $48.7 million.
+Those who bring claims under the FCA’s qui tam provisions are awarded between 15% and 30 % of the amount the government recovers.

 Having a Case Under the Qui Tam Provision